Daniel James: Leeds agree £25m fee with Man Utd for Wales winger

 "Leeds will monitor what Man United do and also what James wants to do as well.
 Definitely one to keep an eye on for Deadline Day."

-Cristiano Ronaldo has completed his Manchester United medical as he closes on a return to his former club.
+Cristiano Ronaldo has re-signed for Manchester United on a two-year contract with the option to extend for a further year.

-United announced they had reached an agreement with Juventus to re-sign the 36-year-old forward on Friday.
+United announced they had reached an agreement with Juventus for the 36-year-old forward to return to Old Trafford on Friday.

-Personal terms have been agreed on a two-year contract, with the required aspects of the deal to be finalised before the deadline on Tuesday night.

-The Premier League club will pay around €15m (£12.87m) plus a further €8m (£6.86m) in add-ons for the Portugal captain, who underwent a medical in Lisbon over the weekend.
+The Premier League club will pay €15m (£12.9m) plus a further €8m (£6.9m) in add-ons for the Portugal captain, who completed a medical in Lisbon over the weekend.

 Follow Deadline Day with Sky Sports